fuzzylogicxx/fuzzylogic/posts/april-2022-mixtape.md

 draft: false

 ---
 I put together a fairly spacey and mellow selection of laidback electronic sounds.
-It has a wee nod to summer… well, I think so at least.
+To me, it has a little nod to summer.
 ---

 [Download my April 2022 mixtape.](https://fuzzylogic.me/audio/lh_mixtape_april_2022_mas4.mp3)